LukasB-DEV/react-native-auto-play/packages/react-native-autoplay/README.md

 ### Android Auto
 No platform specific setup required - we got you covered with all the required stuff.

+### Android Auto Customization
+You can customize certain behaviors of the library on Android Auto by setting properties in your app's `android/gradle.properties` file.

+-   **Telemetry Update Interval**: Control how often telemetry data is updated.
+    ```properties
+    ReactNativeAutoPlay_androidTelemetryUpdateInterval=4000
+    ```
+    The value is in milliseconds.
+The default is `4000`.

+-   **UI Scale Factor**: Apply a scaling factor to the React Native UI rendered on the car screen.
+This does not affect the templates.
+    ```properties
+    ReactNativeAutoPlay_androidAutoScaleFactor=1.5f
+    ```
+    The default value is `1.5`.

+-   **Cluster Splash Screen**: Customize the splash screen shown on the instrument cluster.
+    ```properties
+    # Delay in milliseconds after the root component is rendered before the splash screen hides.
+    ReactNativeAutoPlay_clusterSplashDelayMs=1000
+    # Duration of the splash screen fade out animation in milliseconds.
+    ReactNativeAutoPlay_clusterSplashDurationMs=500
+    ```
+    The default values are `1000` for the delay and `500` for the duration.

 ## Icons
 The library is using [Material Symbols](https://fonts.google.com/icons) for iconography.
 The font is bundled with the library, so no extra setup is required.
 You can use these icons on both Android Auto and CarPlay.